-2.0 Behavioral expectations for the classroom and other school settings are posted, taught, reviewed, and known by each student including procedures for free time and transitions (Resources 1 & 2)
+2.0 Behavioral expectations for the classroom and other school settings are posted, taught, reviewed, and known by each student including procedures for free time and transitions (resource 1 2).

-- Each classroom environment has clear behavioral expectations, e.g., reading area, regrouping area (resource 3), academic stations. - Each school setting has clear behavioral expectations, e.g., bathroom, hallways, cafeteria. - Staff respond to requests and behavior through reference to expectations and procedures. - A behavioral array (resource 4) that lists non-compliance behaviors from least impactful to most impactful including consequences - Reactive strategies are taught and practiced by adults in the environment. - Behavioral expectations are consistently applied by adults in the environment including how to respond to adherence and non-compliance to expectations. - The teacher, school staff, and clinician regularly communicate expectations and consequences to parents/caregivers, especially as a proactive measure. - A variety of instruction including role play is used to teach expectations. - A way to track success with meeting expectations, e.g., student self-reports (resource 5), teacher data collection (resource 6) - A substitute cheat sheet/binder exists to outline expectations, consequences, and procedures for all positions in the classroom (e.g. teacher, clinician, support staff. - Transition prompts are posted in appropriate locations, e.g., line order posted on the door, etc.
+- Each classroom environment has clear behavioral expectations, e.g., reading area, regrouping area (resource 3), academic stations. - Each school setting has clear behavioral expectations, e.g., bathroom, hallways, cafeteria. - Staff respond to requests and behavior through reference to expectations and procedures. - A behavioral array (resource 4) that lists non-compliance behaviors from least impactful to most impactful including consequences - Reactive strategies are taught and practiced by adults in environment. - Behavioral expectations are consistently applied by adults in the environment including how to respond to adherence and non-compliance to expectations. - Teacher and clinician regularly communicate expectations and consequences to parents/caregivers, especially as a pro-active measure. - A variety of instruction including role play is used to teach expectations. - A way to track success with meeting expectations, e.g., student self-reports (resource 5), teacher data collection (resource 6) - A substitute cheat sheet/binder exists to outline expectations, consequences, and procedures. - Transition prompts are posted in appropriate locations, e.g., line order posted on the door, etc.

-Collaborate with the clinician and aides to determine expectations and

-Collaborate with the teacher and paraprofessionals to determine expectations and

-Review program expectations and procedures with the teacher.

-Collaborate with the teacher and clinician to determine expectations and

-- procedures. - Advocate for establishing academic expectations and procedures during collaboration. - Post, teach, and follow through with all expectations and procedures. - Allow and ensure all classroom staff follow through with all expectations and procedures. - Ensure site and district administration are familiar with expectations and procedures. - Ask for and provide feedback regarding on-going use and success or need to adjust expectations and procedures as a team. - Ensure substitute

-- procedures. - Advocate for establishing social and emotional expectations and procedures during collaboration. - Follow through with all expectations and procedures, including during times led by clinician (group.) - Allow and ensure all classroom staff follow through with all expectations and procedures. - Ask for and provide feedback regarding on-going use and success or need to adjust expectations and procedures as a team. - Ensure substitute clinicians and support staff have access to expectations and procedures.
+Teacher role examples: Collaborate with clinician and aides to determine expectations and procedures.
+Advocate for establishing academic expectations and procedures during collaboration.
+Post, teach, and follow through with all expectations and procedures.
+Allow and ensure all classroom staff follow through with all expectations and procedures.
+Ensure site and district administration are familiar with expectations and procedures.
+Ask for and provide feedback regarding on-going use and success or need to adjust expectations and procedures as a team.
+Ensure substitute aides and teachers Collaborate with clinician and aides to determine expectations and procedures.
+Advocate for establishing academic expectations and procedures during collaboration.
+Post, teach, and follow through with all expectations and procedures.
+Allow and ensure all classroom staff follow through with all expectations and procedures.
+Ensure site and district administration are familiar with expectations and procedures.
+Ask for and provide feedback regarding on-going use and success or need to adjust expectations and procedures as a team.
+Collaborate with teacher and aides to determine expectations and procedures.
+Advocate for establishing social/emotional expectations and procedures during collaboration.
+Follow through with all expectations and procedures, including during times led by clinician.
+Allow and ensure all classroom staff follow through with all expectations and procedures.
+Ask for and provided feedback regarding on-going use and success or need to adjust expectations and procedures as a team.
+Ensure substitute clinicians have access to expectations and have access to expectations and procedures.

-- Provide feedback to the teacher and staff about their follow through with set expectations and procedures. - Review sub binder. - Work with the teacher to determine the behavioral array for non-compliance behaviors. - Model, through role play, how to teach behavioral expectations to students and how to apply them for staff. - Model appropriate reinforcement for the teacher, clinician, and paraprofessional staff.

-- procedures. - Follow through with all expectations and procedures, including during times led by aide (stations, PE, etc.) - Ask for and provide feedback regarding on-going se and success or need to adjust expectations and procedures as a team. - Ensure substitute paraprofessionals have access to expectations and procedures.